sandraromerop/Deep-Distributional-RL/README.md

 ## **Distributional RL in Deep RL**

-Code to train classic RL agents in the distributional RL (DRL) framework
+Code to train classic RL agents in the distributional RL (DRL) framework with Deep NN

 (still under construction!)